Sports in New Jersey: Major League professional sports

 Gotham FC was founded in 2008 as Sky Blue FC and began playing in the 2009 Women's Professional Soccer season.
 After the league was folded in 2012, SkyBlue FC transferred to the National Women's Soccer League beginning in the 2013 season.
 In November 2019 it was announced that SkyBlue FC will move from Yurcack Field at Rutgers University to Sports Illustrated Stadium, for the 2020 NWSL season In April 2021, Sky Blue officially rebranded itself as NJ/NY Gotham FC, Along with the new name, the club introduced a new crest that features the Statue of Liberty’s crown as it was voted the most recognizable symbol of New Jersey and New York.
 The crest also displays three letters – an “N” and a hybrid “J/Y”, which acknowledges New Jersey as the club's birthplace while embracing the club's growing New York reach.
 In 2025, NJ/NY Gotham rebranded to Gotham FC.
+In July 2026, Gotham FC announced they would leave New Jersey in 2028 and relocated to Etihad Park in New York City.

 The New York Cosmos of the North American Soccer League (NASL) played at Giants Stadium from 1977 until the league collapsed at the end of the 1984 season.
 They won the league championship, the NASL Soccer Bowl, five times.
+In 2026, the Cosmos were revived in the third-division USL League One and play their home games at Hinchliffe Stadium in Paterson.

-New Jersey hosted seven matches during the 1994 FIFA World Cup at Giants Stadium and is set to host eight matches during the upcoming 2026 FIFA World Cup, including the final, at MetLife Stadium.
+New Jersey hosted seven matches during the 1994 FIFA World Cup at Giants Stadium and hosted eight matches during the 2026 FIFA World Cup, including the final, at MetLife Stadium.
 Four matches of the 1999 FIFA Women's World Cup were also held at Giants Stadium.
-The 2016 Copa América Centenario final and three matches, including the semi-finals, of the 2024 Copa América have been played at Metlife Stadium.
+The 2016 Copa América Centenario final and three matches, including the semi-finals, of the 2024 Copa América were played at Metlife Stadium.
 Several CONCACAF Gold Cup tournaments have also been played at Giants Stadium, MetLife Stadium and Sports Illustrated Stadium.

 From 1977 to 2012, New Jersey had a National Basketball Association (NBA) team, the New Jersey Nets, which last played at the Prudential Center in Newark.
 In 2012, the team was moved to Brooklyn and now plays under the Brooklyn Nets.
 The Net's former headquarters and training facility in East Rutherford has been renovated into the Meadowlands YMCA.
 The WNBA's New York Liberty played at the Prudential Center from 2011 to 2013 while Madison Square Garden was renovated.
 In 2016, the Philadelphia 76ers of the NBA opened their new headquarters and training facility, the Philadelphia 76ers Training Complex, in Camden.